aviari/wginr/README.md

 ### Alternative Docker recipe

-Alternatively, a docker recipe is also available as [docker/Dockerfile](docker/Dockerfile) see [here](docs/Docker.md) for more information.
+Alternatively, a docker recipe is also available in [docker](docker/README.md) see [here](docs/Docker.md) for more information.

 ### Required authorizations